fbpx

 • Lunch at the property with an introduction to local products.
 Additional wines and beverages at a surcharge.

 • Later afternoon: Tie on your apron for cooking class 1.
-You will prepare a full course traditional menu.
-Dinner follows and everyone joins enjoys the food made in the cooking class.
-A toast of wine included.
-Extra wine available at a surcharge.
+You will prepare a full-course traditional menu.
+Dinner follows and everyone enjoys the food made in the cooking class with a toast of local white or red wine.

 Day 2: Gaeta, Sperlonga, Grotta di Tiberio and Museo Romano; Cooking Class 2